Draupner/Draupner/README.md

 	> scaffold.exe

-3. To create, setup, build, and run tests for your first Draupner scaffolded project fire these commands:
+3. To create, setup, build, and run tests for your first Draupner scaffolded project fire these commands (skipping the setup.bat if you already have ruby set up):

-	> scaffold.exe create-project library
+	> scaffold.exe create-project Library

-	> cd  library
+	> cd  Library

 	> setup.bat